Unsupervised Anomaly Detection in Medical Images with a Memory-augmented Multi-level Cross-attentional Masked

-We compare our method with nine competing UAD approaches: DAE~\cite{masci2011stacked}, OCGAN~\cite{perera2019ocgan}, f-anogan~\cite{f-AnoGAN}, ADGAN~\cite{liuphotoshopping}, MS-SSIM autoencoder~\cite{chen2021deep}, PANDA~\cite{reiss2021panda}, PaDiM~\cite{defard2020padim}, CCD~\cite{tian2021constrained} and IGD~\cite{chen2021deep}.
+We compare our method with nine competing UAD approaches: DAE~\cite{masci2011stacked}, OCGAN~\cite{perera2019ocgan}, f-anogan~\cite{f-AnoGAN}, ADGAN~\cite{liu2019photoshopping}, MS-SSIM autoencoder~\cite{chen2021deep}, PANDA~\cite{reiss2021panda}, PaDiM~\cite{defard2020padim}, CCD~\cite{tian2021constrained} and IGD~\cite{chen2021deep}.
 We apply the same experimental setup (i.e., image pre-processing, training strategy, evaluation methods) to these methods above as the one for our approach for fair comparison.
-The quantitative comparison results for anomaly detection are shown in Table~\ref{tab:detection_auc} for both Covid-X and Hyper-Kvasir benchmarks.
-Our MemMC-MAE achieves the best AUC results on Covid-X and Hyper-Kvasir datasets with 91.7\% and 97.2\%, respectively.
+The quantitative comparison results for anomaly detection are shown in Table~\ref{tab:detection_auc} for Pneumonia, Covid-X, and Hyper-Kvasir benchmarks.
+Our MemMC-MAE achieves the best AUC results on three datasets with 87.9\%, 91.7\% and 97.2\%, respectively.
+On pneumonia chest x-ray dataset, our model surpasses the previous SOTA approaches by a minimum 10.4\% AUC and a maximum 28\% AUC.
 On Covid-X, our result outperforms all competing methods by a large margin with an improvement of 17.1\% over the second best approach.
 For Hyper-Kvasir, our result is on par with the best result in the field produced by CCD+IGD~\cite{tian2021constrained}, which has a training time $2\times$ longer than our approach.